earthboundkid/requests/README.md

 - Supports context.Context
 - JSON serialization and deserialization helpers
 - Easily manipulate URLs and query parameters
-- Save responses to string, file, or custom writer
 - Request recording and replaying for tests
-- Customizable transports and validators that are compatible with the standard library
+- Customizable transports and validators that are compatible with the standard library and third party libraries

 ## Examples
 ### Simple GET into a string